 Bolt claims that far from being a racist he simply hates any kind of discrimination at all.

+He also, incidentally, totally refutes any claim that Aboriginals were ever 'stolen'.
 In his mind, when Aboriginal children were taken away it was for their own good, just as non-Aboriginal children are taken away from their families for their own good.
 This belief of his is not just a casual ‘agree to disagree’ belief, but an obsession he pounds away at every chance he gets.

 There is no way to deny race – and worse still, racial composition – was a big factor in deciding which Aboriginal children were taken ‘for their own good’ and which weren’t.
+Nonetheless, it could be argued that children were taken - no matter how selectively - with the best of intentions.

 Without asserting that the western way of life is morally or spiritually superior to traditional Aboriginal life, I suggest the cloud which always hangs over policy-makers is that it’s hard to imagine Aboriginals being better off living a purely traditional lifestyle now that everything has irrevocably changed.

+Whether one respects or simply romanticises a traditional Aboriginal lifestyle, for many Indigenous Australians the traditional life was a bloody hard life.
+Which is more important today, the physical quality of life or the right to self-determination?
 If we can allow Indigenous adults the right to self-determination, at what point should we intervene to protect Indigenous children from the physical consequences of living a purely traditional lifestyle?

 As just one example, we know that without vaccination Aboriginal children would succumb to white diseases at a disastrous rate, no matter where or how they were living.